>

 BRAND NEW PIECES :

 THE WILLOW WALTZ for Full Orchestra (Cat.
-No.2712) - a light-hearted waltz with contrasting 2/4 middle section.
+No.2712) - a light-hearted waltz with contrasting 2/4 middle DUMKA section.
 Duration : approx. 6 minutes .
-Performance to be given by the Square Chapel Orchestra, Halifax at their New Year Concert on Sunday 8th January, 2012 @ 3.00pm; and by The Promenade Concert Orchestra, Morecambe at The Platform, on Sunday 18th March, 2012 @ 3.00 pm
+Performance given by the Square Chapel Orchestra, Halifax at their New Year Concert on Sunday 8th January, 2012 @ 3.00pm; and by The Promenade Concert Orchestra, Morecambe at The Platform, on Sunday 18th March, 2012 @ 3.00 pm (Cat.
+No. 2712)

-WIND QUINTET to be premiered by players from The Boots Orchestra, Nottingham as part of a concert given by The Boots Orchestra at Ruddington Church, Saturday 23rd June, 2012
+WIND QUINTET (Cat.
+No.2992): second movement Valse Grazioso premiered by players from The Boots Orchestra, Nottingham as part of a concert given by The Boots Orchestra at Ruddington Church, Saturday 23rd June, 2012 (Cat.
+No. 2992 )

 SUMMER SERENADE (Cat.
-No.2742) is to receive its premiere by TODMORDEN ORCHESTRA at the Town Hall on Saturday 23rd June at 7.30pm, 2012 as part of a concert celebrating the Queen's Diamond Jubilee
+No.2742) received its premiere by TODMORDEN SYMPHONY ORCHESTRA at the Town Hall on Saturday 23rd June at 7.30pm, 2012 as part of a concert celebrating the Queen's Diamond Jubilee (Cat.
+No. 2742)

-Recently performed by The Mark Ostyn Orchestra and Hebden Bridge Little Theatre Choir at Oakwell Hall Seasonal Concert 15 December, 2012 : LULLABY, HOMELESS BABY - a choral carol for SATB Choir and Full Orchestra (premiere given at Southwell Minster on Saturday 18th December, 2010 7.30 pm as part of the Carols for Everyone service.
-The Southwell Choral and Orchestral Societies joined forces for this new piece):
+LULLABY, HOMELESS BABY - a choral carol for SATB Choir (and Full Orchestra) (premiere given at Southwell Minster on Saturday 18th December, 2010 as part of Carols for Everyone.
+The Southwell Choral and Orchestral Societies joined forces for this new piece).
+Performance given by Bridget Budge & Halifax Chamber Choir, Saturday 15th December, 2012 7.30pm MUSIC FOR ADVENT & CHRISTMAS Square Chapel Arts Centre, Halifax (Cat.
+No. 2706 (b))

 LULLABY, HOMELESS BABY (Lyrics by Freda Kelsall) (Catalogue Nos.
 2706/1240)